Veer: Collegiate level

+Texas A&I (now Texas A&M Kingsville) used the veer exclusively in their domination of the Lone Star Conference and the NAIA during the mid-70s, not losing a game during a 40 plus win run.
+With the most decorated player in college football at the helm, Richard Ritchie, a wizard with the Veer, dominating play, running up scores such as 77-7, beating D1 University of Hawaii in their opening game at Aloha Stadium, then returning the next year to trounce them again.
+Not included in that streak the Javelina's became the first team to play a game or tour Europe which include a 5 game winning streak, playing in France, Germany and Austria against the #2 team in the NAIA, Henderson State.

-The zone read, or shotgun veer play, is now widely used throughout all levels of college football.
+The zone read, or shotgun veer play is now widely used throughout all levels of college football.
 A running back is lined up adjacent to the quarterback, and, at the snap, the quarterback opens up facing the running back.
 He reads the end on the same side as the running back.
 The running back is performing effectively the same motion as the dive back in a conventional veer, except he runs at the defensive end on the opposite side of the field.
 If the unblocked end on the running back's side (who, in a sense, is being veered) moves up the field towards the crossing running back, the quarterback pulls the ball from the running back and sprints by the end.
 If the veered end is waiting at his original position, the quarterback gives the ball to the running back.
 Many different formations are employed, and as a general rule, the option being employed is the base offense for the team, and not as a wrinkle.